-a.
-Except as otherwise provided, an e-filed document shall comply with the current Illinois Supreme Court Rules, including but not limited to page and word limitations, page size, font type, margin width, and font size.
+- a.
+Except as otherwise provided, an e-filed document shall comply with the current Illinois Supreme Court Rules, including but not limited to page and word limitations, page size, font type, margin width, and font size. - b.

-- b.
 E-filed documents must be in text-searchable PDF format compatible with the latest version of Adobe Reader.
 Except as otherwise provided by this manual, an e-filed document generated by a word processing program must not be a scan of the original, but must instead be converted directly into a PDF file using Adobe Acrobat, a word processing program's PDF conversion utility, or another software program.
 Whenever possible, scanning should be avoided. - c.
-If scanning is unavoidable, the scanned document must be made searchable using optical-character-recognition (OCR) software, such as Adobe Acrobat Professional, and have a resolution of 300 dots per inch (dpi) with a "black and white" setting. - d.
-The size of any single document shall not exceed 150 megabytes (MB). - e.
+If scanning is unavoidable, the scanned document must be made searchable using opticalcharacter-recognition (OCR) software, such as Adobe Acrobat Professional, and have a resolution of 300 dots per inch (dpi) with a "black and white" setting. - d.
+The size of any single transaction shall not exceed 150 megabytes (MB). - e.
 Documents in different cases submitted in a single transaction will be rejected. - f.
 Documents submitted for e-filing shall at the end of the document include a proof of service for the filing and any other item required by the Illinois Supreme Court Rules as a single file. - g.
 If a document requires leave of court before filing, the registered user shall attach the proposed document as an exhibit to the motion for leave in a single transaction.
-The document shall also be submitted for e-filing, but in a separate transaction than the transaction containing the motion requesting leave. - h.
+The proposed document shall also be submitted for e-filing, but in a separate transaction than the transaction containing the motion requesting leave. - h.
 Appendix materials may be scanned if necessary, but scanning should be avoided whenever possible.
 An appendix shall be combined into one file with the document with which it is associated for purposes of e-filing, unless the resulting computer file would exceed 150 MB.
-In such case, the registered user is responsible for dividing the document into appropriately sized parts. - i.
+In such case, the registered user is responsible for dividing the document into appropriately sized parts, with each part having a separate page that labels each part of the appendix (e.g. Appendix 1; Part 2 etc.) and submitting the parts in separate transactions that do not exceed 150 megabytes.

+- i.
 An e-filed document may contain hyperlinks to another part of the same document, an external source cited in the document, an appendix item associated with the document, or a record citation.
 A hyperlink within an appendix item is also permitted.
 Any external material behind the link is not part of the e-filing. - j.
 An e-filed document must not contain a virus or malware.
 The e-filing of a document constitutes a certification by the registered user that the document has been checked for viruses and malware. - k.
 The color of the cover of a brief, whether electronic or paper, shall comply with Illinois Supreme Court Rule 341. - I. The Appellate Court may reject an e-filed document for failure to comply with Illinois Supreme Court Rules or this Manual.